 * In the meantime, the politicians and the press fussed, while the Navy got ready to launch Vanguard "Test Vehicle 3 (TV-3)", carrying a sphere about 15 centimeters (6 inches) diameter and with a weight of about 1.36 kilograms (3 pounds).
+The launch took place on 6 December 1957.
 Unfortunately, the pencil-slim Vanguard booster made it a little more than a meter off the launch pad, and then settled back down into a blossoming ball of flame.
 The satellite bounced away from the explosion into the brush, chirping away its telemetry as it sat on the ground.
 A newswriter said: "Why doesn't somebody go out and kill it?!"

 Now the issue started to get the attention of the American public.
 The US had tried to match the Soviets and fumbled badly.
 The press called the satellite "Flopnik", "Puffnik", "Kaputnik", and "Stayputnik".
 Representatives of the USSR at the United Nations asked their American counterparts if they would be interested in receiving Soviet technical aid for backward nations.